How To Walk With Someone With Chronic Illness

 Supporting someone who has a chronic illness can be a complex and confusing experience.
 I’ve been there.
 You want to be there for them but don’t quite know how to do so in a way that truly benefits them.
 They have their moments which are completely out of character and you have no idea how to respond to this person you don’t recognise anymore.
 It can be awkward.
 But it doesn’t have to be.

-I am so grateful for the community that God has blessed me with during this season of illness.
+I am so grateful for the community that God has blessed me with during a season of illness.
 I don’t know where I’d be without the practical support of family and friends and the prayers of so many people in my world.
-I believe that God created us for relationship and that life is never meant to be lived alone.
+I believe that God created us for relationships and that life is never meant to be lived alone.

 Whether you’re going through chronic illness yourself or know someone who is, I hope you find the following tips useful when doing the journey with others.
-Now these are not intended to be blanket rules that apply to all situations but are purely insights from my experience that I thought I should share.
+There aren’t intended to be blanket rules that apply to all situations but are purely insights from my experience that I thought to share.

 DOs